osu-crypto/libOTe/README.md

 If the cryptoTools directory is empty `git submodule update --init --recursive`.

 <b>IMPORTANT:</b> By default, the build system needs the NASM compiler to be located at `C:\NASM\nasm.exe`.
 In the event that it isn't, there are two options, install it, or enable the pure c++ implementation.
-The latter option is done by excluding `libOTe/Crypto/asm/sha_win64.asm` from the build system and undefining  `INTEL_ASM_RandomOracle` on line 28 of `libOTe/Crypto/sha1.cpp`.
+The latter option is done by excluding `libOTe/Crypto/asm/sha_win64.asm` from the build system and undefining  `INTEL_ASM_SHA1` on line 28 of `libOTe/Crypto/sha1.cpp`.

 <b>Boost and visual studio 2017:</b>  If boost does not build with visual studio 2017 follow [these instructions](https://stackoverflow.com/questions/41464356/build-boost-with-msvc-14-1-vs2017-rc).